If you have decided to open a private medical practice there are many considerations to be aware of when searching for a location.

 If you have an area of specialty, you can aim to situate yourself close to other practices whose specialty complements yours.

-Referrals by local practitioners will help you to grow your client list.
+Referrals by local practitioners will help you grow your client list.

-Filling a missing niche in the neighborhood, this makes you the straightforward choice for potential clients as well as for referrals from complementary specialties.
+When you fill a missing niche in the neighbourhood, you’re the straightforward choice for potential clients as well as for referrals from complementary specialties.

 Being close to a hospital may look like competition, but it can be a blessing to your patients, who will have less far to travel for tests and referrals.